willfriel1028/MarchMadness_Analytics_Report/README.md

 |- README.md                             # The README for this program
 |
 |- requirements.txt                      # Required Python libraries
-|
-|- .gitignore                            # Specifies files and folders to ignore in version control

 ```
 ## Set Up and Installation